Calculate homicide arrest rates

 - In the Contents pane, right-click the Homicides layer, point to Create Chart, and choose Bar Chart.

-The Homicides - Bar Chart 1 view and Chart Properties pane appear.
+The Homicides - Chart of Homicides view and Chart Properties pane appear.
 First, you'll chart the number of homicides in each city.

 - In the Chart Properties pane, for Category or Date, choose City.
 For Sort, choose Y-axis Descending.